MRG deeply concerned about attacks on Ogiek activists in Kenya and calls for immediate investigation of incidents of harassment

 Cheruiyot (not his real name) was involved in a land disagreement with a private individual on 26 January 2014 in Ngongongeri village, Njoro District, Nakuru County.
 According to the Ogiek People’s Development Programme (OPDP), a local NGO working to secure the rights of the community, a confrontation erupted when the other person tried to evict Cheruiyot with the apparent permission of the local police from land that Cheruiyot claims ancestrally belongs to him.

 The Ogiek – with the assistance of MRG and OPDP – are currently pursuing a legal case challenging the systematic denial of their human rights by the Kenyan government.
 The case alleges violations of the Ogiek’s rights to non-discrimination, property, natural resources, development, religion and culture under the African Charter on Human and Peoples’ Rights.
 This case is currently pending before the African Court of Human and Peoples’ Rights (‘the African Court’) and is due to be heard later this year.
-Cheruyot has given affidavit evidence about past harassment to the African Court as part of the Ogiek’s ongoing case and may be called as witness in the upcoming hearing.
+Cheruyot has given affidavit evidence about past harassment to the African Court as part of the Ogiek’s ongoing case and may be called as a witness in the upcoming hearing.
 The African Court has issued an order for the Kenyan government to halt any actions that may prejudice the case.

-This is not the first time there is a deliberate orchestrated move to single out key community activists with threats, intimidation and harassment.
+This is not the first time there has been a deliberately orchestrated move to single out key community activists with threats, intimidation and harassment.
 In March 2011, six people broke into James Rana’s home around 2:30 am and attacked him with machetes, knives and other tools, causing serious injuries to his head, hands and legs.
 Within the same period, a group of people attacked and abused Rosaline Kuresoi, 34, a local land and minority women rights activist, on her way home from Njoro market.

-Daniel Kobei, the OPDP Executive Director, said he was not “shocked that police is now siding with the law breakers.”
-Kobei added, “This intimidation and threats are meant to corner us into submission so that we give up on our quest for justice and equity.
-We shall not engage in violence but will never give up”.
+Daniel Kobei, the OPDP Executive Director, said he was not ‘shocked that police is now siding with the lawbreakers.’
+Kobei added, ‘This intimidation and threats are meant to corner us into submission so that we give up on our quest for justice and equity.
+We shall not engage in violence but will never give up’.

 In this recent incident, it is alleged that four individuals surveyed the land and started to burn maize stalks growing there.
 They threatened and harassed Cheruiyot and his wife, destroyed their home and required that they vacate the land.